mzsolti/msgraph-vue-email/README.md

 ### Prerequisites

-To run the completed project in this folder, you need the following:
+To run the project in this folder, you need the following:

 - [Node.js](https://nodejs.org) installed on your development machine.
-If you do not have Node.js, visit the previous link for download options. (**Note:** This tutorial was written with Node version 12.18.2.
+If you do not have Node.js, visit the previous link for download options. (**Note:** This tutorial was written with Node version 20.10.0.
 The steps in this guide may work with other versions, but that has not been tested.)
 - Either a personal Microsoft account with a mailbox on Outlook.com, or a Microsoft work or school account.

 ### Install node modules